GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Evaluation

 \subsection{Queries}

-Here we evaluate the approximate nearest neighbor search (ANNS) performance of \sysname against other ANNS indexes.
+Here we evaluate the approximate nearest neighbor search (ANNS) performance of \sysname against other ANNS indexes. \Cref{fig::a100_query} shows the recall/throughput curves for all indexes across the five datasets on the A100.

-\para{Low-dimensional vector datasets: \bigann and \deep} For the low-dimensional vector datasets, \sysname is the fastest index for all recall values supported, with peak throughput of 13.2 million queries / sec at .31 recall.
+\para{Low-dimensional vector datasets: \bigann and \deep} For the low-dimensional vector datasets, \sysname is the fastest index for all recall values supported, with peak throughput of 12.5 million queries / sec at .23 recall.
 On \bigann, it is followed by \sysnameRQ which has the second highest throughput. \sysname is the fastest ANNS index up to .9943 recall as it does not achieve an accuracy higher than that on \bigann.
 For \deep, \cagra is the second fastest index for all recall values tested. \cagra achieves a higher maximum accuracy on these datasets, with peak accuracy of .9999 for \bigann 1@1 and .983 for \deep 1@1.

 \sysname is the fastest for the low-dimensional vector datasets due to its optimized vector loads.
 For small beam sizes, latency hiding is not as effective as there is relatively little work performed per vector.
-This means that reducing latency of loads improves the performance of these kernels, as GPU compute spends less time waiting..
+This means that reducing latency of loads improves the performance of these kernels, as GPU compute spends less time waiting.
+On these low-dimensional datasets \sysnameRQ is slightly slower than exact distance computation due to its lossy representation and additional arithmetic overhead, but it reduces device memory usage, allowing more vectors to reside on the GPU in memory-constrained settings.

 \para{High-dimensional vector datasets: \gist and \openai} On the high-dimensional vector datasets \gist and \openai, distance calculations dominate the run time.
 To measure the cost of operations, we add cycle counters to every operation in the search kernel.
 When running \sysname exact on both \bigann and \gist, we see a $17.8\times$ increase in the cycles taken for distance calculations in \gist, with distance calculations becoming the most expensive operation in the entire search.